Is Montevideo safe?

 At the end of 2013 the Montevideo government cracked down on street crime in the centre of Montevideo and the Ciudad Vieja (or Old City as it is known in English).
 The muggings were being carried out by a mere handful of people but they had become increasingly brazen.

 Unfortunately because this small gang targeted the Old City, a classic stop on any travellers’ itinerary, a lot got written online when really the overall level of crime did not warrant the focus of attention.
-Fortunately since the installation of the cameras, incidents have plummeted.
+Shortly after 300 (!) security cameras were installed in the Old City and incidents plummeted.

 So take the regular precautions in Montevideo that you would in any capital city and you’ll be fine.
 Enjoy!